 true, the rescan operation generates and sets a value for

 group_replication_view_change_uuidon all the member servers, following which you must reboot the cluster to implement the changes.
-Before MySQL Shell 8.0.29, this option is not available, and the
+The

 command automatically generates and sets the system variable value in the same way as if

 truewas set, with a cluster reboot required afterwards to implement the changes.
 When you have rebooted the cluster, you can retry the InnoDB ClusterSet creation process.